What is the Storytelling, Poetry and Campaigning Project?

 Who can take part?

-The project is currently open to people who live in London and have:
+The project is open to people 18 or over who live in England and have:

 been diagnosed with cancer within the last 5 years or are still undergoing treatment